Seat of the European Parliament in Strasbourg: Former buildings

-The present buildings were constructed due to the enlargement of the European Union in 1995 (and the planned enlargement to the east in 2004).
-Due to the new members, the Parliament needed a larger hemicycle to hold debates, and more offices for MEPs.
+The present buildings were constructed for the enlargement of the European Union in 1995, and the then planned enlargement to the east in 2004.
+As a consequence of the additional member countries in the EU, the Parliament needed a larger hemicycle and more offices for the MEPs.
 Prior to this, Parliament shared the facilities of the Council of Europe, who had built a hemicycle in their headquarters: the Palace of Europe.
 That hemicycle was inaugurated for the Parliament's use, and for the use of the Parliamentary Assembly of the Council of Europe, on 28 January 1977.

 However, the sharing of this chamber could cause confusion for TV audiences unsure which institution was using it at the time.
 This was exacerbated by the EU and the Council of Europe both using the same flag, although the two did use their own emblems as well.

 Before the Palace of Europe was built in 1977, the two institutions also shared the Maison de l'Europe ("House of Europe") from 1958.
 The Maison was a provisory concrete building of purely functional architecture and was inaugurated in 1950.
 It stood where there is now a lawn leading up to the Palace of Europe.